Outgoing Messages

 To get the attachment reference, do the following:

-- Encrypt the attachment (see Encrypting an Attachment).
+1. Encrypt the attachment (see Encrypting an Attachment).

-request, passing in the size of the encrypted file attachment (see Authorizing an Attachment for Upload).
-This endpoint returns theupload-url
+2. Authorize the attachment for upload by calling /preUpload with a GET request, passing in the size of the encrypted file attachment (see Authorizing an Attachment for Upload).
+This endpoint returns the upload-url and metadata about the attachment.

-, which returns a file checksum for the uploaded file (see Uploading an Attachment). - Use the metadata about the attachment and the file checksum to create an Attachment dictionary, which represents the attachment reference that you include in the message JSON (see Adding Attachment Metadata to a Message).
+4. Use the metadata about the attachment and the file checksum to create an Attachment dictionary, which represents the attachment reference that you include in the message JSON (see Adding Attachment Metadata to a Message).

 Repeat these steps for each attachment in the array, as shown below, prior to sending the message.